MojosBeans100/un-petit-jeu-francais/README.md

 ![Name-Input](assets/images/RM-name-input.JPG)

 ### Game Options Page
-The game options screen displays a welcome message with the user's name (or a generic name if they choose not to input theirs), and some game options to allow for different levels of game in the form of radio buttons.
+The game options screen displays a welcome message with the user's name (or blank if they choose not to input theirs), and some game options to allow for different levels of game in the form of radio buttons.

 There are three difficulty options (easy, medium, hard), and four game length options.
 The game length options simply increase the number of questions the user will answer (10, 20, 30 or 40 questions).
 The default options are 'Easy' and 10 questions.